peterosterlund2/texel/doc/proofgame.md

      moving, so getting them close to their targets early should simplify finding a solution.

   3. Pawn promotions are tried early.
-The idea being that such moves reduce the number of choices later in the search.
+The idea is that such moves reduce the number of choices later in the search.

   4. Pawn moves are tried early.
-The idea being that such moves reduce the number of choices later in the search.
+The idea is that such moves reduce the number of choices later in the search.

   5. Otherwise, pick a move randomly.